Trinidad & Tobago Travel Guide

 La Brea Pitch Lake

-An interesting anomaly on the south coast of Trinidad is La Brea pitch lake.
-The lake is the largest of just three asphalt lakes in the world.
+An interesting anomaly on the south coast of Trinidad is La Brea Pitch lake, which has the distinction of being the largest natural deposit of asphalt in the world, estimated to contain 10 million tons.

 The lake is what is known as a bitumen seep.
-It’s the result of a fault in the sandstone bedrock 75-m below, which allows bitumen to seep to the surface.
-The lake covers about 40 hectares and is 75-m deep.
+It’s the result of a fault in the sandstone bedrock 75 metres below, which allows bitumen to seep to the surface.
+The lake covers about 40 hectares (100 acres) and is 75-m (250 feet) deep.

 For decades the pitch has been mined and exported for use on roofs and roads.